 Part of a full-stack solution

 In traditional environments, silos are bad.
 In the cloud, silos are lethal.
-That’s because the number of dependencies between various components of your stack is multiplied exponentially in modern, dynamic enterprise cloud environments.
+That’s because the number of dependencies between various components of your stack is multiplied exponentially in modern, dynamic cloud environments.

 When something goes wrong, it’s not enough to look at metrics or events in isolation – you need context.
 Without it, you end up with alert storms and war rooms, things you are most likely all too familiar with.